yangbranden/CHIP-8-Ghidra/Notes/Design Notes.md

 +--------+-----------------+----------------------+
 ```

+LD `I`, `Vx`; Store registers V0 through Vx in memory starting at location I
+- we need to create 16 different constructors

+same for the read instr:
+LD `Vx`, `I`; Read registers V0 through Vx from memory starting at location I

+OK I AM NOT REALLY SURE IF THIS ALL WORKS BECAUSE I HAVEN'T TESTED IT YET BUT EVERYTHING IS WRITTEN SO FAR SO... idk I'll see about it later in the week

 also I'm skipping `opinion` file for now (and likely forever) because it seems unnecessary for my simple ISA

+## Fixing everything
+TODO: there's definitely things that are broken